Compression Molding Precision by Davies

-The first step in compression molding is to chooseThermoset Compression Molding Material the molding material that would best fit the project.
-Typically, Thermoset materials are used in one of the following forms:
+The first step in the compression molding process is selecting the material that best fits the project.
+Typically, thermoset materials are used in one of the following forms:

 • Granules